-Smart Solar Amherst DOES NOT support the proposed the industrial solar site on Shutesbury Road.
+Smart Solar Amherst DOES NOT support the proposed the Amp/PureSky industrial solar facility on Shutesbury Road.

 1. The site is filled with wetlands.